jayalcock/sale-monitor-next/README.md

 3. Set up your environment variables by copying `.env.example` to `.env` and filling in the necessary values.

-4. Configure the application by copying `config/config.example.json` to `config/config.json` and adjusting the settings as needed.
+4. Create your products CSV file in `data/products.csv` with the products you want to monitor.

 ## Usage
 To run the application, use the command line interface: